avajs/ava/docs/06-configuration.md

 For `ava.config.cjs` files you must assign `module.exports`. ["Module scope"](https://nodejs.org/docs/latest-v12.x/api/modules.html#modules_the_module_scope) is available.
 You can `require()` dependencies.

 The module export can either be a plain object or a factory function which returns a plain object.
-Starting in AVA 4 you can export or return a promise for a plain object:
+You can export or return a promise for a plain object:

 ```js
 module.exports = {